udhayprakash/GoLangMaterial/07_Debugging/debugging.md

         up - - - - - - - - - - - - - Move the current frame up.
         vars - - - - - - - - - - - - Print package variables.
         whatis - - - - - - - - - - - Prints type of an expression.

+### Remote Debuggig with Delve

+    start the delve server

+        // The server runs in headless mode on port 2345. dlv debug --headless --listen=:2345 --api-version=2

+### Troubleshooting

+    Error: dlv: command not found: Ensure $GOPATH/bin is in your PATH.

+    // Permission issues in macOS. grant permissions sudo spctl --master-disable

+### Debugging in vscode

+    create `launch.json`

+            {
+            "version": "0.2.0",
+            "configurations": [
+                {
+                    "name": "Launch",
+                    "type": "go",
+                    "request": "launch",
+                    "mode": "debug",
+                    "program": "${workspaceFolder}"
+                }
+            ]
+        }

+    use F5 for debugging
+        needs go.mod file for this to execute